 Our targets are:

-- To build 100 homes for those living in the shanty town of Las Laderas, Peru through the Amoria Bond Charitable Trust.
+To improve the living conditions of those living in the shanty town of Las Laderas, Peru through the Amoria Bond Charitable Trust.

 The Amoria Bond Charitable Trust